denis-mludek/kaiju/README.md

 function connect({ on }: ConnectParams<{}, State>) {
   on(userStore.state, (state, user) => {
-    // 'Copy' the global user name into our local component state to make it available to `render` return merge(state, { userName: user.name })
+    // Copies the global user name into our local component state to make it available to `render` return merge(state, { userName: user.name })
   })
 }